CalebUmass/static-web-showing/README.md

 ## 🧱 Purpose

-The site provides a clean and accessible platform for students, researchers, and visitors to explore archaeological reconstructions, trench book viewers, maps, 3D models, and other digital tools created during the excavation season.
+The site provides a clean and accessible platform for students, researchers, and visitors to explore archaeological reconstructions, trench books, maps, 3D models (soon), and other digital tools created during the excavation season.

 ---